TeX-Live/tltesting/l3build-demo/README.md

 Note that `l3build` is actively developed and new features may be added over time to support a wider range of test arrangements.
-At present, the test system is designed such that all tests are run with each engine specified, but there is an assumption that the same engine will be used for all of the tests.
+At present, the test system is designed such that all tests are run with each engine specified, but there is an assumption that the same format will be used for all of the tests.